 The 2018 Irish Examiner Cork City Marathon, on Sunday 3rd June, will start a HALF HOUR EARLIER THAN PREVIOUS YEARS (YES, we are shouting!).
 The marathon and relay will start on St Patrick’s Street at 8.30am.
-The Half Marathon will start in the Albert Road area at 10.15am (details to follow).
+The Half Marathon will start on Albert Road at 10.15am.

 Download a copy of the street/road listing for the half here.

 There were three changes last year that apply this year too:

 In Ballyphehane, instead of continuing up Lower Friars Walk onto Pearse Road (by the church), you’ll turn right, onto Connolly Road and stay on Connolly Road until you pass Tory Top Park.
 At the north end of the park, the race runs along the park’s perimeter onto Friars Walk, briefly, and into Reendowney and Clareville, turning left onto Pouladuff Road and back onto Pearse Road and onto Hartland’s Avenue.